 - Planning and Zoning Commission: The Planning and Zoning Commission's POCD Committee acted as the steering committee for the Plan update.
 The Commission met regularly with the planning team to discuss the planning process and review plan content. - Online Survey: An online survey was conducted in the Summer of 2022. - Public Workshop: A public workshop was conducted in June of 2022.
 The workshop was conducted in person at the Berlin Community Center. - Thematic Meetings: Four thematic meetings were conducted with property owners, business owners, board and commission members, and Town staff in June of 2022.
-The meetings were organized by the following themes: Economic Development; Housing; Transportation, Infrastructure & Town Facilities; and Open Space, Natural & Historic Resources. - CRCCOG and Town Council Review: April 2023 - Public Hearing: Adopted by the Planning & Zoning Commission on 6/X/23.
+The meetings were organized by the following themes: Economic Development; Housing; Transportation, Infrastructure & Town Facilities; and Open Space, Natural & Historic Resources. - CRCCOG and Town Council Review: May 2023 review, CRCOG and Council endorsement in June of 2023. - Public Hearing: Adopted by the Planning & Zoning Commission on 6/15/23.